saxinte/react-js-datatable/README.md

 # react-js-datatable
 spare time - playing with ReactJS.
-This small app provide a table rendered using ReactJS.
-Each cell can be modified and the user can add or remove an entry in the table.
+This app provide a data table rendered using ReactJS.
+Each cell can be updated and the user can add or remove an entry in the table.
+Sorting rows is supported too.

 ## How to install
-Install all project dependencies first using `npm install` and then just start a `gulp` command.
+Install all project dependencies first using `npm install` and then run `gulp`.

 ![alt text](http://www.apixelife.com/github/reactjs-database/reactjs-database.png "ReactJS Database Screenshot")